A Guide to the Best Secured Credit Cards of 2024

 For a secured credit card, the Discover card offers outstanding rewards.
 Cardholders earn 2% cash back at restaurants and gas stations up to $1,000 in total each quarter.
 Additionally, you get unlimited 1% cash back on all other spending categories.

-As one of the best secured credit cards with rewards, the Discover card also offers a unique welcome bonus.
+The card also offers a unique welcome bonus.
 After your first anniversary as a cardholder, you'll automatically receive a dollar-for-dollar bonus match on all the cash back that you've accumulated throughout the year.

-Another great thing about this secured card is that its issuer doesn't wait longer than eight months to review your account to determine whether you're ready to move up to an unsecured option.
+Another great thing about this credit card is that its issuer doesn't wait longer than eight months to review your account to determine whether you're ready to move up to an unsecured option.
 Provided that you've made all of your payments on time, you should be able to get your deposit returned and get a regular card.

 Reasons to Explore Other Options

-Although there are many aspects about Discover it that place it among the top secured credit cards, there are a few notable downsides.
 First, unlike some of its closest competitors, this card issuer requires a bank account and doesn't let you pay the security deposit in monthly installments.

 At a Glance

-• Cash back rewards and a sign-up bonus
+- Cash back rewards and a sign-up bonus

-• Opportunity to move on to a secured card after eight months
+- Opportunity to move on to a secured card after eight months

-• Intro APR on balance transfers
+- Intro APR on balance transfers

 How Can Secured Credit Cards Help You Improve Your Credit?